sunshowers-code/py-ntfs/README.rst

 Requirements
 ------------

-Python 2.5 through 2.7 on Windows.
+Python 3.2+, or 2.7, on Windows.
 No further dependencies, since we use `ctypes`_ to interact with Win32.

 This is a pure Python module.